RKKY interaction in one-dimensional flat-band lattices: Conclusions

-\textit{Conclusions.} We have studied the RKKY interaction in two 1D flat-band models at half filling.
+We have studied the RKKY interaction in two 1D flat-band models at half filling.
 In our first example---the stub lattice---we have found an unconventional first-order contribution to the RKKY interaction due to the degeneracy of the isolated flat band.
-In our second example---the diamond lattice---the absence of an energy gap between the flat and the dispersive bands leads to a breakdown of perturbation theory altogether, and non-perturbative contributions cause the RKKY interaction to decay more rapidly with the inter-impurity distance than na\"{i}vely expected.
+In our second example---the diamond lattice---the absence of an energy gap between the flat and the dispersive bands leads to a breakdown of perturbation theory altogether, and nonperturbative contributions cause the RKKY interaction to decay more rapidly with the inter-impurity distance than na\"{i}vely expected.
 Our results illustrate that the RKKY interaction in flat-band systems can exhibit unexpected features and has to be treated with care.
-We expect this to be relevant in particular for Moir\'{e} materials.
+While we have focused on 1D toy models for analytical and numerical simplicity, both the scenario of an isolated flat band and of intersecting flat and Dirac-like bands can also occur in experimentally relevant two-dimensional materials such as twisted bilayer~\cite{Bistritzer2011,Cao2018,Cao2018b,MacDonald2019,Andrei2020,Balents2020} and trilayer~\cite{Khalaf2019,Carr2020,Lei2021,Kim2021,Shen2022,Li2022} graphene, respectively.
+It would be interesting to extend our calculations to flat-band systems in two dimensions, and, especially, to topologically nontrivial flat bands due to the close relation between Wannier state localization and band topology~\cite{Bergholtz2013}.

-It is interesting to explore how our results are modified by, e.g., electron-electron interactions or disorder.
+It is furthermore interesting to explore how our results are modified by, e.g., electron-electron interactions or disorder.
 We leave these questions to future work.
-Furthermore, we have focused on the case of a perfectly flat band at half-filling, where we expect flat-band effects to be the most pronounced.
+Moreover, we have focused on the case of a perfectly flat band at half filling, where we expect flat-band effects to be the most pronounced.
 Nevertheless, it would also be interesting to study more general fillings and small deviations from perfect flatness.
 In general, as long as the exchange coupling constants are larger than any additional energy scale resulting, e.g., from a small but finite bandwidth, we expect the unconventional effects reported here to persist.

 \textit{Acknowledgments.} We thank Henry F. Legg and Martin Claassen for helpful discussions.
 This work was supported by the Deutsche Forschungsgemeinschaft via RTG 1995, the Swiss National Science Foundation (SNSF) and NCCR QSIT, and by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - Cluster of Excellence Matter and Light for Quantum Computing (ML4Q) EXC 2004/1 - 390534769.
 We acknowledge support from the Max Planck-New York City Center for Non-Equilibrium Quantum Phenomena.
 This project received funding from the European Union’s Horizon 2020 research and innovation program (ERC Starting Grant, grant agreement No 757725).
 Simulations were performed with computing resources granted by RWTH Aachen University under projects rwth0752 and rwth0841.